 Enjoy the thrills and excitement of biking down and around the mountain, through wooded trails, over rocks, logs and stream beds.
 Learn to ride with more control, climb more efficiently, and descend with more confidence.
 Our skills development clinics offer cross-country and downhill mountain biking instruction for beginner and intermediate riders, ages 10 & up.

-Join us for the all-day clinic- gondola access is included with an option for lunch to be provided.
-Or choose the half-day clinic and join us for the morning session, 9am-12:30pm.
+Join us for the all-day clinic- lift access is included with an option for lunch to be provided.
+Or choose to join us for the morning-only session, 9am-Noon.
 You'll work on

 - riding through a slalom course